 Netting Basis

-The original NSR program did not have a provision for “resetting” or establishing a baseline emission rate if a source went through NSR after the baseline period.
+The original NSR program did not have a provision for adjusting a baseline emission rate, or for establishing what would effectively be a “baseline” emission rate if a source went through NSR after the baseline period.
 In addition, the rules allowed a source to maintain a PSEL equal to the baseline emission rate even if the source no longer had the capacity to emit at the level it had in the baseline period.
 In the first case, a source could be subject to NSR every time there was a one ton increase in the PSEL even though the source had recently gone through NSR.
 In the second case, the source could avoid going through NSR even if there were significant changes at the facility that could impact air quality.

-In the late 1990’s, DEQ developed through guidance the concept of a “netting basis” as a way to reset or establish a baseline once a source goes through NSR.
-This concept was codified in the rules in 2001 and included provisions for addressing sources that had PSELs well above their capacity to emit by classifying the unneeded PSEL as unassigned emissions.
+In the late 1990’s, DEQ developed through guidance the concept of a “netting basis” as a way to adjust or establish a “baseline” once a source goes through NSR.
+This concept was codified in the rules in 2001 and specified the types of regulatory actions that could establish or change the netting basis and how it was to be calculated.
+Included was a provision for addressing sources that had PSELs well above their capacity to emit by classifying the unneeded PSEL as unassigned emissions.
 If not used within a 5 year period, the unassigned emissions greater than the significant emission rate for the pollutant would be removed from the PSEL and netting basis.

-DEQ also clarified in the 2001 rule changes that the Prevention of Significant Deterioration provisions of the NSR program only applied to “federal major sources” (e.g., sources with the potential to emit a criteria pollutant greater than 100 tons per year for 28 listed source categories and 250 tons per year for all other sources).
-Prior to 2001, a source with PTE between the significant emission rate and the federal major source level was subject to “state” PSD, which required an air quality impact analysis, but did not require BACT.
-The rule changes in 2001 did not affect the stringency of the program because sources with PTE between the SER and federal major source levels are still required to conduct an air quality impact analysis or obtain offsets under the PSEL rules.
+DEQ also clarified in the 2001 rule changes that the Prevention of Significant Deterioration provisions of the NSR program only applied to “federal major sources” (i.e. sources with the potential to emit a criteria pollutant greater than 100 tons per year for 28 listed source categories and 250 tons per year for all other sources).
+Prior to 2001, a source with PTE between the significant emission rate and the federal major source level was subject to “state” PSD, which required an air quality impact analysis but did not require BACT.
+The rule changes in 2001 did not affect the stringency of the program because sources with PTE between the SER and federal major source levels were still required to conduct an air quality impact analysis.

 In this rulemaking, DEQ is providing clarification for the definition of a “major modification” to be consistent with the rule changes made in 2001 when the concept of the “netting basis” was codified.
 Prior to 2001, the definition of major modification referred to the “baseline period” for determining emission increases due to physical changes and changes in the method of operation.
 In 2001, the definition was revised by referring to either the baseline period or “the last new source review” action for the source.
-The intent being that future increases would be compared to the most recent netting basis established for the source.
-DEQ proposes removing reference to the baseline period and most recent NSR action and use the most recent netting basis for determining increases due to physical changes or changes in the method of operation.
+The intent was that future increases would be compared to the most recent netting basis established for the source.
+DEQ proposes removing reference to the baseline period or most recent NSR action to use instead the most recent netting basis for determining increases due to physical changes or changes in the method of operation.